GSA/digitalgov.gov/content/events/2018/2018-01-23-federal-challenge-prize-community-practice-quarterly-meeting.md

 ---

-**This event has been postponed due to the government shutdown.
-We are exploring a new date in February, stay tuned.**

 This quarterly meeting brings together federal employees from a range of agencies to discuss trends, success stories and lessons learned in the use of crowdsourcing competitions.